-If you invest in an ETF, you can benefit from the gains that the stocks make in the market.
-However, you can also make a considerable amount through companies that pay out dividends.
+If you invest in an ETF, you can expect the same performance as the index it tracks.
+However, you can also earn an additional income stream through companies that pay out dividends, as long as they don’t suspend distributions..
 This is a small chunk of the earnings of the company that they will give to the investor for holding on to their stock.

 Investors will be entitled to a portion of the dividends paid or the interest earned.
 Furthermore, as an investor in said ETF, you can also possibly be rewarded a residual value if the fund eventually liquates.

 Indexed-stock ETFs give investors the best of both worlds, as it allows them to take advantage of regular stock indexes while having many similarities with mutual funds.
 By investing in an indexed stock ETF, you can purchase as little as a single share, buy on margin, or sell short.